HPCarey/trekkers/TESTING.md

 25. Profile page: As a **user** I can **view another user’s profile page** so that I can **see their posts and their bio**

     - Both logged-in and logged-out users have access to other users' profile pages.
+    - Logged-in users will have access to a follow/unfollow button when visiting other users' profiles
-    - Logged-in users will have access to a follow/unfollow button and edit dropdown menu for their own profile.
+    - Logged-in users will have acccess to an edit dropdown menu for their own profile.

         ![profile-logged-out](readme/desktop-testing/profile-logged-out.JPG)
         ![profile-logged-in](readme/desktop-testing/profile-logged-in.JPG)